cedo1995/GenRS/README.md

 ## TO DO:
 ### Download datasets you want
-- Check which dataset you want to use from Google Drive folder shorturl.at/oqBM4
+- Check which dataset you want to use from [here](https://drive.google.com/drive/u/2/folders/1mX0QMJ8kHTlU-ziK95SWvZb0ehjl5FWb)
 - Download and extract the preferred into repository project folder

 ### Set the framework configuration in Data/cfg.JSON